MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

   - **msdyn_CreateProjectV1**: This API can be used to create a project.
 The project and default project bucket is created immediately.
   - **msdyn_CreateTeamMemberV1**: This API can be used to create a project team member.
 The team member record is created immediately.
-  - **msdyn_CreateOperationSetV1**: This API can be used to to schedule several requests that must be performed within a transaction.
+  - **msdyn_CreateOperationSetV1**: This API can be used to schedule several requests that must be performed within a transaction.
   - **msdyn_PSSCreateV1**: This API can be used to create an entity.
 The entity can be any of the Scheduling entities that support the create operation.
   - **msdyn_PSSUpdateV1**: This API can be used to update an entity.
 The entity can be any of the Scheduling entities that support the update operation.
   - **msdyn_PSSDeleteV1**: This API can be used to delete an entity.
 The entity can be any of the Scheduling entities that support the delete operation.